kabarton62/cybersec-tools-II/sqli/exercise3.md

 [*] ending @ 11:41:26 /2022-11-07/
 ```

-**Capture a screenshot of a simple sqlmap attack against DVWA's SQL Injection page with cookies included using --cookie option.**
+> :anger: Capture a screenshot of a simple sqlmap attack against DVWA's SQL Injection page with cookies included using --cookie option.

 The second technique is to save the GET request from Burp Suite to a file and read the file into sqlmap.
 See the folloiwng example.
 The GET request, with cookies, is stored in dvwa.txt and read into sqlmap using the **-r** option.